Vancouver Canucks 2012 NHL Draft 1st Selection

 6’3 /175 pounds

-With four big ¬†forwards and a 6’3 defenceman picked in the draft, the Canucks are making their intentions clear.
+With four big forwards and a 6’3 defenceman picked, the Canucks 2012 draft selections are making a clear statement.
 The club wants to become more physical, an area that has been lacking somewhat in Vancouver and one that will come in useful to ensure long playoff runs in the future where the team’s top players aren’t being pushed around by bigger and tougher opponents.

 While picks 3-5 are forwards in the making for the Canucks, both prospects Brendan Gaunce and Alexandre Mallet have legitimate shots at making the team in the near future if they can impress at rookie and training camps.
 While the team has stock-piled forward prospects for years to come, the areas of defence and goaltending are looking slightly bare, look for the Canucks to try to persuade highly touted free agent Justin Schultz to move to Vancouver at the start of free agency.